Life Is Strange (video game): Plot

-In October 2013, 18-year-old Maxine "Max" Caulfield (Hannah Telle) returns to Arcadia Bay, Oregon to attend Blackwell Academy.
-During her class with photography teacher Mark Jefferson (Derek Phillips), Max experiences a catastrophic vision of a tornado destroying a lighthouse and approaching the town.
-Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) shoot and kill a female student in a fit of rage.
-In a sudden effort, she develops the ability to rewind time and saves the student, revealed to be her childhood friend Chloe Price (Ashly Burch).
-The two reunite and visit the lighthouse, where Max reveals to Chloe her powers.
-Strange weather and other anomalies begin to occur throughout Arcadia Bay.
+In October 2013, 18-year-old Maxine "Max" Caulfield (Hannah Telle) returns to Arcadia Bay, Oregon, to attend Blackwell Academy.
+During her photography class with teacher Mark Jefferson (Derek Phillips), Max experiences a vivid and catastrophic precognition of a tornado destroying a lighthouse and approaching the town.
+Leaving for the restroom to regain her composure, she takes a photograph of a butterfly on her camera, and then witnesses classmate Nathan Prescott (Nik Shriner) shoot and kill a young woman in a fit of rage.
+In a sudden effort, Max develops the ability to rewind time and saves the woman, revealed to be her childhood friend Chloe Price (Ashly Burch).
+The two reunite and visit the lighthouse, where Max reveals her powers to Chloe.
+Strange weather patterns and other anomalies begin occurring throughout Arcadia Bay.

-The next day, Max's class is halted when Kate Marsh (Dayeanne Hutton), a fellow student who is being bullied for a viral video depicting her kissing several students at a party, commits suicide by jumping off the roof of the girls' dorm.
-Max manages to rewind time and reaches the roof, giving her the opportunity to talk Kate down.
-Depending on the player's dialogue choices, Max can either save Kate, or fail to convince her to not jump.
-Ultimately, she resolves to uncover what happened to Kate and Chloe's missing friend Rachel Amber.
-Max and Chloe break into the principal's office that night, discovering multiple clues pointing to Nathan.
-The next morning, they sneak into the motorhome of drug dealer Frank Bowers (Daniel Bonjour), and learn that Rachel was in a relationship with Frank but kept it from Chloe.
-Max later examines a childhood photo of her and Chloe, but is suddenly transported to the day the picture was taken.
-She prevents Chloe's father William (Joe Ochman) from dying in a traffic collision, which inadvertently creates an alternative reality where William is alive but Chloe has been paralysed from the neck down as a result of her own accident.
-Heartbroken, Max uses the photo to undo her actions and return to the present day.
+The next day, Max's class is disrupted when Kate Marsh (Dayeanne Hutton), a fellow student who has been bullied over a viral video depicting her kissing several students at a party, attempts suicide by jumping from the roof of the girls’ dormitory.
+After rewinding time and reaching the roof, Max either saves Kate or fails to convince her not to jump.
+Following the incident, Max resolves to uncover what happened to Kate and to Chloe's missing friend Rachel Amber.
+That night, Max and Chloe break into the principal's office, discovering evidence that implicates Nathan.
+The following morning, they sneak into the motorhome of drug dealer Frank Bowers (Daniel Bonjour), learning that Rachel had been romantically involved with him, a fact she kept from Chloe.
+Max later examines a childhood photo of herself and Chloe and is unexpectedly transported back to the day it was taken.
+She prevents Chloe's father, William (Joe Ochman), from dying in a traffic accident, inadvertently creating an alternate reality in which William is alive but Chloe is paralysed from the neck down due to a separate accident.
+Heartbroken, Max uses the photo to undo her actions and return to the present timeline.